 In a Nutshell

-Alastair Moock is a 2013 GRAMMY Nominee, two-time Parents’ Choice Gold Medal Winner, recipient of the ASCAP Joe Raposo Children’s Music Award, and has twice been voted by the Fids & Kamily Industry Critics’ Poll among the Top 3 Albums of the Year.
-Long one of Boston’s premier folk artists, Alastair turned his attention to family music after the birth of his twin daughters in 2006.
+Alastair Moock is a 2013 GRAMMY Nominee, three-time Parents’ Choice Gold Medal Winner and recipient of the ASCAP Joe Raposo Children’s Music Award.
+Long one of Boston’s premier folk artists, Alastair turned his attention to family music after the birth of his twins in 2006.
 The New York Times calls him “a Tom Waits for kids” and The Boston Globe declares that, “in the footsteps of Pete Seeger and Woody Guthrie, Alastair Moock makes real kids music that parents can actually enjoy.”
 Moock and Friends’ live shows are rowdy, rootsy, singin’ and dancin’ fun for the whole family!

 Beyond the Nut